 1. Physical Connection

 The first one is physical connection, which means that you and your partner have some parts of your body touching aka “connected”.
-It might be your hands or thighs, but maybe your arm and his neck, your neck and his shoulders – whatever physical points on your body.
-It can be just one point like your left arm holding his right arm, or multiple points, e.g. you are connected to your partner with your chest, hips and hands.
-When instructors say “connect to his chest” they’re probably talking about physical connection.
+It might be your hands or thighs, but maybe your arm and his shoulder – whatever physical points are on your body.
+It can be just one point or multiple points, e.g. you are connected to your partner with your chest, hips and hands.
+When instructors say “connect to his chest” they’re probably talking about a physical connection.

 2. Connection As Understanding One Another

 Connection can also be used to describe good compatibility in the lead-follow dynamic, meaning you understand each other very well.
-It’s when the follower is waiting for the lead and grasps almost everything their partner is asking for and when the leading is clear and straightforward for the follower.
-Good understanding of each other makes dancing very enjoyable.
-In this case (and for all the next points) you’d say “We had a good connection.”
+It’s when the follower is waiting for the lead and understands everything their partner is asking for and when the lead is clear and straightforward for the follower.
+Clarity in understanding each other makes dancing very enjoyable.
+In this case (and for all the next points) you would say “We had a great connection.”
 This type of connection can be improved by working on your leading and/or following skills.

 3. Connection As Being Present With Each Other